convexset/meteor-three-way/README.md

 ## Questions/Issues/To Dos

-Should VM-db data binding be created when fields are described in the UI or when they are sent down from the server?
-(See: [View Model to Database Binding](#view-model-to-database-binding))

-Update sub-object grouped updaters to combine updates into single calls
+To update sub-object "grouped updaters" to combine updates into single calls.